YouYue123/YouYue123.github.io/_posts/2022-10-13-Flutter-code-coverage-with-Github-actions.md

 This article will talk about the following items in sequence

 1. Why code coverage is important
-2. How to use flutter code coverage with VS Code.
+2. Flutter code coverage with VS Code
 3. CI/CD integration
-4. How to reflect the code coverage in pull request comments by using github action
+4. Code coverage with github action

 ### Why code coverage is important